Back to the lexicon

 Send surveys at the right time

-The best time for a CSAT survey is immediately after ticket close – not 3 days later.
+The best time for a CSAT survey is immediately after ticket close — not 3 days later.
 The fresher the experience, the more precise and representative the rating.
+Surveys sent too late deliver measurably lower response rates and skewed values.

-Systematically analyze negative feedback
+Systematically analyse and follow up on negative feedback

-Improving CSAT with AI and Chatbots
+Improving CSAT with AI and Automation

 Different components that can affect the Customer Satisfaction Score.